 The goal of this paper consists in performing the first step in the systematic assessment of different solvers for PBSs.
 In this step, a direct discretization and an operator-splitting scheme are studied.
 This choice is motivated by our rich experience with these methods.
+By the way, it seems to be the first time that an operator-splitting method is applied for solving a PBS with aggregation.

 For an assessment of numerical methods, one needs a problem where some reference values of the solution are known.
-To this end, a model of urea synthesis from [14], with a uni-variate population, will be used where some experimental data from [3] are available.
+To this end, a model of urea synthesis from Hackbusch et al. (2012), with a uni-variate population, will be used where some experimental data from Borchert and Sundmacher (2011) are available.
 This model will be considered in a comparable simple situation: the flow domain is a cylindrical pipe, the flow fields are stationary, the velocity field is given by a Hagen-Poiseuille profile, and the setup is such that the solution, in cylindrical coordinates, can be assumed to be independent of the angle.
 Since the velocity field is known, there is no need to solve the Navier-Stokes equations.
 Thus, the computing times of the different numerical methods for solving the equation for the PSD will constitute a large part of the overall computing times of the simulations.
 From the independence of the angle, it follows that the PBS can be written in axisymmetric form which reduces the spatial dimension from three to two.

 The paper is organized as follows.
-Section 2 presents the population balance model for the urea synthesis.
-The solvers for the PBS are describe in Section 3.
+Section 2 presents the population balance model of the urea synthesis.
+The solvers for the PBS are described in Section 3.
 Section 4 presents the numerical studies and an outlook will be given in Section 5.